hphelion/documentation/UNIX-CLI-Compute-Examples.md

          Make sure the security group has port 3389 open You may wish to change the password when you log in

 An example of how to connect via a Windows RDP client is located [here](/compute/using#WindowsRDP).
+The `servers:console` command can be used to extract the password if it is still available on the console.

 ##Key Pair Commands## {#KeypairCommands}